Breakaway (2011 film)

-Breakaway is a 2011 Canadian sports-comedy film directed by Robert Lieberman, and produced by Akshay Kumar and Paul Gross.
+Breakaway is a 2011 sports-comedy film directed by Robert Lieberman, and produced by Akshay Kumar and Paul Gross.
 The film stars Vinay Virmani in his debut performance opposite Camilla Belle, with Rob Lowe, Russell Peters and Anupam Kher in pivotal roles.
 It also features Akshay Kumar, Drake and Ludacris in cameo roles.
+In addition, this was the last film directed by Lieberman before his death in July 2023.
+The film also contains songs in Hindi and Punjabi.

-The film was released on 23 September 2011 and received negative reviews, failing to sell tickets in the Indian market.
-It was released in three languages (English, Hindi and Punjabi) and later dubbed into Hindi as Speedy Singhs.
+The film was released on 23 September 2011 and received negative reviews.
+The film was released in India as Speedy Singhs and failed to sell many tickets in the Indian market.

 The story of the film is set in Brampton.
 It is filmed in Toronto.